 You’re in Fargo, and you’re looking for ways to build up your team dynamics, work on communication, and have fun doing it.
-These seven team-building activities are just the ticket.
+These nine team-building activities are just the ticket.

 1. Murder Mystery at Bonanzaville

 Solve a murder together AND see the historic pioneer village of Bonanzaville all at once – two birds, one stone, right?

 A great one for seeing how departments work together, you can split up into three teams of six and try to solve the murder.
 The staff at Bonanzaville explain the rules, and then you’re free to explore the entire village, finding clues to solve the case.